AOMediaCodec/av1-rtp-spec/av1-rtp-spec.md

 ## 7. IANA Considerations

-   A new media type, as specified in Section 5.1 of this memo, has been registered with IANA.
+   Upon publication, a new media type, as specified in Section 5.1 of this document, will be registered with IANA.

 ## 6. References